-- (1) If the Municipality considers notice in accordance with sections 94 or 95 to be ineffective or the Municipality decides to give notice of any application in terms of this By-law, the Municipality may on its own initiative or on request require an applicant to follow one or more of the following methods to give additional public notice of an application: - (a) to display a notice contemplated in section 94 of a size of at least 60 cm by 42 cm (A2 size) on the frontage of the erf concerned or at any other conspicuous and easily accessible place on the erf, provided that- - the notice must be displayed for a minimum of 21 days during the period that the public may comment on the application; - (ii) the applicant must, within 21 days from the last day of display of the notice, submit to the Municipality- - (aa) a sworn affidavit confirming the maintenance of the notice for the prescribed period; and - (bb) at least two photos of the notice, one from nearby and one from across the street. - (b) to convene a meeting for the purpose of informing the affected members of the public of the application; - (c) to broadcast information regarding the application on a local radio station in a specified language; - (d) to hold an open day or public meeting to notify and inform the affected members of the public of the application;
+- (1) If the Municipality considers notice in accordance with sections 90 or 91 to be ineffective or the Municipality decides to give notice of any application in terms of this By-law, the Municipality may on its own initiative or on request require an applicant to follow one or more of the following methods to give additional public notice of an application: - (a) to display and maintain a notice contemplated in section 90 of a size of at least 60 cm by 42 cm on the frontage of the erf concerned or at any other conspicuous and easily accessible place on the erf, provided that- - (i) the notice must be displayed for a minimum of 30 days during the period that the public may comment on the application; - (ii) the applicant must, within 21 days from the last day of display of the notice, submit to the Municipality- - (aa) a sworn affidavit confirming the maintenance of the notice for the prescribed period; and - (bb) at least two photos of the notice, one from nearby and one from across the street. - (b) to convene a meeting for the purpose of informing the affected members of the public of the application; - (c) to broadcast information regarding the application on a local radio station in a specified language; - (d) to hold an open day or public meeting to notify and inform the affected members of the public of the application;

-- (e) to publish the application on the Municipality's website for the duration of the period that the public may comment on the application; or - (f) to obtain letters of consent or objection to the application. - (2) Where an applicant has given additional public notice of an application on behalf of a Municipality, the applicant must provide proof that the additional public notice has been given as required. - (3) Where the Municipality requires an applicant to display a public notice as contemplated in paragraph (a), the Municipality must conduct an on-site inspection to verify whether the applicant has complied with the requirement to display that public notice.
+- (e) to publish the application on the Municipality's website for the duration of the period that the public may comment on the application; or - (f) to obtain letters of consent or objection to the application. - (2) Where an applicant has given additional public notice of an application on behalf of a Municipality, the applicant must provide proof that the additional public notice has been given as required.

-98 Requirements for petitions
+94 Requirements for petitions

-- (1) All petitions must, in addition to the provisions of section 99(4), clearly state- - (a) the contact details of the authorised representative of the signatories of the petition; - (b) the full name and physical address of each signatory; and - (c) the objection and reasons for the objection. - (2) Notice to the person contemplated in subsection (1)(a), constitutes notice to all the signatories to the petition.
+- (1) All petitions must clearly state- - (a) the contact details of the authorised representative of the signatories of the petition; - (b) the full name and physical address of each signatory; and - (c) the objection and reasons for the objection. - (2) Notice to the person contemplated in subsection (1)(a), constitutes notice to all the signatories to the petition.

-99 Requirements for objections or comments
+95 Requirements for objections, comments or representations

-- (1) A person may, in response to a notice received in terms of sections 94, 95 or 97, object or comment in accordance with this section. - (2) Any objection, comment or representation received as a result of a public notice process must be in writing and addressed to the municipal employee mentioned in the notice within the time period stated in the notice and in the manner set out in this section. - (3) The objection must state the following: - (a) the name of the person or body concerned; - (b) the address or contact details at which the person or body concerned will accept notice or service of documents; - (c) the interest of the body or person in the application; - (d) the reason for the objection, comment or representation. - (4) The reasons for any objection, comment or representation must be set out in sufficient detail in order to-
+- (1) A person may, in response to a notice received in terms of sections 90, 91 or 93, object, comment or make representations in accordance with this section. - (2) Any objection, comment or representation received as a result of a public notice process must be in writing and addressed to the person mentioned in the notice within the time period stated in the notice and in the manner set out in this section. - (3) The objection must state the following: - (a) the name of the person or body concerned; - (b) the address or contact details at which the person or body concerned will accept notice or service of documents: - (c) the interest of the body or person in the application; - (d) the reason for the objection, comment or representation. - (4) The reasons for any objection, comment or representation must be set out in sufficient detail in order to- - indicate the facts and circumstances which explains the objection, comment or representation; - (b) demonstrate the undesirable effect which the application will have on the area; - (c) demonstrate any aspect of the application which is not considered consistent with applicable policy.

-- (a) indicate the facts and circumstances which explains the objection, comment or representation; - (b) demonstrate the undesirable effect which the application will have on the area; - (c) demonstrate any aspect of the application which is not considered consistent with applicable policy. - (5) The Municipality must not accept any objection, comment or representation received after the closing date.
+(5) The Municipality must refuse to accept an objection, comment or representation received after the closing date.

-100 Amendments prior to approval
+96 Amendments prior to approval